 Our introductory North Carolina voice-over classes provide you with an overview of the voice-over industry, an insight into how it all works, and a bit of introductory voice-over training.
 Voice-over has evolved to be an almost purely online endeavor so if you’re looking for a fun and dynamic job that you can do from home, this is an excellent career to consider!
 The flexibility of voice-over jobs makes it possible for you to do it full time or part time.
 It’s an excellent career path that with dedication you can truly make work for you.

 We have been offering North Carolina voice-over classes for more than ten years now and we hope that you’ll be able to attend our classes this year!

 What will I learn?

 - How to get the work: By now, you’re probably at the edge of your seat wondering how to get the work.
-Don’t worry, Rich will be sure to explain how to best market yourself as a voice-over artist so you can get noticed by clients and agencies!
+Don’t worry, Robin will be sure to explain how to best market yourself as a voice-over artist so you can get noticed by clients and agencies!

 - The Home Studio: Get to know the necessary equipment you need in order to build your own home studio.
 That’s right, many voice actors nowadays make their own home studios so they don’t even have to leave the house for work!

 - The All-Important Voice-Over Demos: You’ll learn how important it is to have a professionally recorded demo.
 Your demo is your opportunity to show clients and agencies what you can do with your voice.